Health Bill Proposes Limits to Medical Malpractice Awards; Implications for Victims of Medical Negligence in North Carolina

 Noneconomic damages are intended to make the victim whole again, in addition to whatever medical costs they experienced due to the negligence (monetary damages).
 In some cases, punitive damages are also assigned in order to punish any particularly egregious behavior.

 However, if a new bill that is currently before the House of Representatives passes both the House and Senate, there may be a cap on these types of damages.
 As part of the current administration’s efforts to overhaul the Affordable Care Act, H.R.
-125 would serve as a supplement the new health care bill (“the American Health Care Act”), and would:
+125 would serve as a supplement to the new health care bill (“the American Health Care Act”), and would:

 - Establish provisions governing health care lawsuits where coverage for the care was provided or subsidized by the federal Medical Malpractice Attorney for Charlotte, NC government